fantimond/hello_python/README.md

 the first project

 the first line edited.

-\nThis is the second line.
+This is the second line.

+And this is the third line.